the humphrey family web site

 24th May 2024

 So, first thing out of the way, then the following day we were told by a neighbour that a lorry had scuffed our car while we were away.
 The car was parked right outside the house and the lorry driver didn’t leave any information under the windscreen wiper or anything.
 Luckily for us our neighbour had seen it happen and took some photographs.
 So started the trouble of trying to get hold of the firm which the lorry belonged to.
 It was an European firm but who had 2 depots in England, I tried leaving messages through their website but didn't seem to be getting anywhere.
 Eventually I found an email for the Sales department so I sent them an email and the firm did respond to that.
-Apparently by this time the lorry driver was on holiday but due back this week and I also received an email from them telling me who their insurance company is and also the insurance company got in touch and send they were investigating it.
+Apparently by this time the lorry driver was on holiday but due back this week and I also received an email from them telling me who their insurance company is and also the insurance company got in touch and said they were investigating it.
 I was doing it this way because I as far as I knew at that time if I went through my insurance company I could lose my No Claims Bonus because it isn’t a No Blame Bonus.
 This week I received a News Letter from my insurance company and in it it said that if the other party accepts the blame it won’t affect my NCB but I do have to let my insurance company know, so something else to sort out.

-We had found a café in Watford where we used to have lunch once a week but whilst we were away they closed their doors so we now have to find somewhere else to have lunch, the trouble with Watford Town Centre there is a distinct lack of a good old-fashioned café where you can get a decent sandwich without all the extras and at a reasonable price.
+We had found a café in Watford where we used to have lunch once a week but whilst we were away they closed their doors permanently so we now have to find somewhere else to have lunch, the trouble with Watford Town Centre there is a distinct lack of a good old-fashioned café where you can get a decent sandwich without all the extras and at a reasonable price.

 Towards the end of March I wanted to add Roaming to my mobile phone for whilst I was away, I was with BT and they recently merged with EE.
 So I went into their store in Watford and I was advised that because of the merger that BT would be dealing with business clients and EE would take on the personal clients, so I changed my contract to EE.
 But even though they are the same company I had to change the wi-fi router from BT to EE which they would send by post.
-Whilst away I kept reminders to return the old router but I hadn't received a new one before I left and it wasn’t waiting for me when I returned home, so I phoned them up.
+Whilst away I kept getting reminders to return the old router but I hadn't received a new one before I left and it wasn’t waiting for me when I returned home, so I phoned them up.
 It ended up with them phoning me back and I was on the phone for nearly an hour while some guy explained what he was going to do and why and that I should have the new kit within 2 days.
 It did arrive as promised, so eventually sorted.

-To top it all, a few weeks before our trip we had developed a leak from a valve on our central heating system so I had called the plumber that we use, despite calling him time after time and him saying phone back, etc., he never showed up.
+To top it all, a few weeks before our trip we had developed a leak from a valve on our central heating system so I had called the plumber that we use and despite calling him time after time and him saying phone back, etc., he never showed up.
 So after our return we tried again.
 Yet again he would answer the phone and ask us to phone back another day, and so on.
 Eventually he said one day that he would call in and see us on his way back from London where he was on a big job and that he would phone as he left.
 He never phoned and he never called in.
 I sent him a text message asking him if he was going to help us, he hasn't bothered to reply to that, so we are going to have to find another plumber.
 So welcome back!!!!

 I will try and get back to fill in some of what has happened in the past year.